-In The King’s Hospital, pupils with a range of learning difficulties are integrated into regular mixed ability classes and are either withdrawn for extra tuition or provided with in-class support by our Learning Support team.
-If the student has an Irish exemption, extra classes are usually offered at this time.
+In The King’s Hospital School, pupils with a range of learning difficulties are integrated in regular mixed-ability classes and are either withdrawn for extra tuition or provided with in-class support by our Special Education Team.
+If the student has an Irish or foreign language exemption, extra support classes are usually offered during these class times.
 Pupils who take a full range of subjects are generally seen on a rotational basis.

-Resource teachers and Learning Support teachers take students individually or in small groups to develop skills in literacy, numeracy and to offer subject-specific support; to develop social skills, organisational skills and/or study skills and in some cases to help with assistive technology.
-A small number of students may also be eligible for support from a Special Needs Assistant.
-The level of support depends upon the level of need.
+Special education teachers take students individually or in small groups to develop skills in literacy, numeracy and to offer subject-specific support; to develop social skills, organisational skills and/or study skills and in some cases to help with assistive technology or provide emotional support.

-If a student in primary school has been receiving assistance from a resource teacher, a learning support teacher or a special needs assistant, it is important that the Special Educational Needs Co-ordinator (SENCO) in The King’s Hospital is notified, so that there will be continuity of support when the student progresses on to secondary school.
+If a student in primary school has been receiving assistance from a special education teacher or a special needs assistant, it is important that you notify our Special Educational Needs Co-Ordinator (SENCO) so that we can ensure continuity of support when the student moves to secondary school.

-In order to make provision for pupils with special educational needs, it is essential that relevant reports and documentation are forwarded to the SENCO as soon as a place in the school has been accepted.
-The deadline for applying for resource teaching hours or SNA support is usually early March in the year of entry.
+To make proper provision for pupils with special educational needs, it is essential that relevant reports and documentation are forwarded to the SENCO with the application form.
+The deadline for applying for SNA support is usually early March in the year of entry.

 The SENCO is happy to discuss the needs of individual students and is available for consultation by appointment.

-All students complete Entrance Assessment Tests which screen for basic skills in literacy and numeracy competency.
-These results, together with information obtained from parents/guardians, feeder primary schools and/or mainstream teachers can assist in identifying students with special educational needs.
-Other screening or diagnostic tests may be carried out where appropriate.
-An educational psychological assessment or referral on to another outside professional may be recommended.
+All students complete Standardised Assessment Tests prior to entry, which assess literacy and numeracy competency.
+These results, together with information obtained from parents, feeder primary schools and/or mainstream teachers, assist us in identifying students with special educational needs.
+Other screening or diagnostic tests may be carried out if it is considered appropriate.
+An educational psychological assessment or referral to an external professional may be recommended.

-Once the relevant information has been collated and the pupil’s strengths and needs identified, a learning support programme and timetable is put in place for each student.
+Once the relevant information has been collated, parents consulted and the pupil’s strengths and needs identified, a student support plan is put in place.

-A recent educational psychological assessment is not necessary for Junior Certificate applications, however, Leaving Certificate applications require supporting documentation from relevant professionals.
+A recent educational psychological assessment is no longer necessary for these applications, however, some supporting documentation from relevant professionals may be required.

 Special arrangements can include: